 Faculty and Staff: This also includes TAs, RAs, or anyone else affiliated as an employee.
 For instructions on downloading, installing, or activing MATLAB, please email firstname.lastname@example.org.
 Please let us know if this is a personal or UT device so we can provide the appropriate instructions.
 If this is a UT owned device, please provide the UT asset tag number, make/model of the device, and the name of your advising professor.

-The Cockrell School of Engineering is a member of Microsoft Imagine Premium (formerly DreamSpark Premium) and can grant access to certain Microsoft platforms, servers, and software developer tools.
-This software may be installed on Engineering departmental lab machines and is available for Engineering faculty, staff, and students to install on personnaly owned machines for instructional and research purposes.
+The Azure Dev Tools for Teaching grants access to Microsoft platforms, servers, and software developer tools.
+This software may be installed on UT Engineering departmental compute devices and is available for Engineering faculty, staff, and students to install on personally owned computers for instructional and research purposes.

 The department of Electrical and Computer Engineering (ECE) participates in the VMware Academic Program and can grant access to certain WMware products such as VMware Fusion and VMware Workstation.
 This software may be installed on ECE departmental lab machines and is available for ECE faculty, staff, and students to install on their personal computers for instructional and research purposes only.

-The Cockrell School of Engineering participates in a University System licensing arrangement to provide Mathematica software to personally owned computers of Faculty, Staff, and Students as well as university-owned computers.
-The latest version of Mathematica for Faculty and Staff is available from the Cockrell School of Engineering Intranet site
+The Cockrell School of Engineering participates in a University System licensing arrangement to provide Mathematica software to UT owned and personally owned computers of Faculty, Staff, and Students.
+Visit the Wolfram portal to get the latest release of Mathematica.

-Students must complete the Activation Key Request Form, and it is recommended that you use your @utexas.edu email address to expedite the process.
+Note: it is recommended that you use your @utexas.edu email address to create your account